2025–26 Saint Peter's Peacocks men's basketball team

-The 2025–26 Saint Peter's Peacocks men's basketball team represents Saint Peter's University during the 2025–26 NCAA Division I men's basketball season.
-The Peacocks, led by fourth-year head coach Bashir Mason, play their home games at the Run Baby Run Arena in Jersey City, New Jersey, as members of the Metro Atlantic Athletic Conference.
+The 2025–26 Saint Peter's Peacocks men's basketball team represented Saint Peter's University during the 2025–26 NCAA Division I men's basketball season.
+The Peacocks, led by fourth-year head coach Bashir Mason, played their home games at the Run Baby Run Arena in Jersey City, New Jersey, as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Peacocks finished the 2024–25 season 12–15, 7–13 in MAAC play to finish in eleventh place.
 As a result, they did not qualify to participate in the MAAC tournament and did not play in any subsequent postseason competitions.